-Aaron Carter's Highs & Lows: Inside His Troubled Journey
+Inside Aaron Carter's Tragic Journey After Child Star Success - E!
+Online

 Tumultuous story short, they broke up in August.
 The following month, Carter canceled a planned tour in the wake of his mental health diagnosis.

-Most recently, he tweeted that he would be helping mom Jane through a sobriety setback—and for now anyway, he plans to keep the family business behind closed doors.
+Later, he tweeted that he would be helping mom Jane through a sobriety setback—and planned to keep the family business behind closed doors.

 "It's time to stop airing our family problems and issues in the public in public eye," he wrote.
 "I hope some day we can all be adult enough to talk to each other instead of through law Ayers and courts. #Family."

+"I wanted to do what he was doing because he would come home with all these stuffed animals," Aaron recalled.
+"I remember very vividly all of these toys.
+He would bring back this stuff and have 'Nick' on it.
+So I wanted to become a singer at the age that I did for stuffed animals.
+Not money.
+I wanted my own toys."

+He got money and toys, but he wasn't sure the trip had been worth it.
-Asked he handled negative attention, such as the hateful comments celebrities are inevitably treated to on social media, Carter admitted to Esquire in 2016 that being an entertainer did make him predisposed to wanting to please everyone—and it was a bummer even when "somebody that has two followers" says something nasty.

-But that's also why he shares so much with the world, he said, on Twitter and elsewhere, including on stage.
+Aaron admitted to Esquire in 2016 that being an entertainer made him predisposed to wanting to please everyone—and it was a bummer even when "somebody that has two followers" says something nasty.
+But that's also why he shared so much with the world, he said, on Twitter and elsewhere, including on stage.

-It bothered him when haters dumped on him, "but as a man, I'm like, you know what, I'm going to focus now on what I have to do and what my message is," Carter said.
+It bothered him when haters dumped on him, "but as a man, I'm like, you know what, I'm going to focus now on what I have to do and what my message is," Aaron said.
 "And I am going to show the world a little bit of what I deal with, because that's what I deal with.
 I deal with hate and I deal with love.
 And I deal with naysayers and people who believe in me.
-And people who are fans of me and have little blip of me in their mind from a certain time period, and still think that I'm a little boy.
+And people who are fans of me and have little blip of me in their mind from a certain time period, and still think that I'm a little boy."

 (Originally published Sept.
 7, 2017, at 2:09 p.m.
 PT)